DEFRA/ffc-development-guide/docs/developer-laptop-setup/README.md

 # Setup developer laptop
 Developers are free to use any Defra approved device and their own choice of operating system and code editor/IDE.

-The most common environments are Windows 10 with Windows Subsystem for Linux (WSL) Ubuntu distro and MacOS.
+The most common environments are Windows 10 with Windows Subsystem for Linux (WSL) Ubuntu distro and macOS.

 Visual Studio Code is the preferred code editor.

 This guide will be targeted towards those setups.
 All terminal commands should be run in WSL unless specified.

 ## Configuration steps